sfc-gh-dwilczak/tutorials/docs/snowflake/azure/blob.md

     */
     use role sysadmin;

-    -- Databases
-    create database if not exists raw
+    -- Create a database to store our schemas. create database if not exists raw
         comment='This is only raw data from your source.';

-    -- Schemas in the databases.
-    create schema if not exists raw.azure;
+    -- Create the schema.
+The schema stores all objects. create schema if not exists raw.azure;

     /*
+        Warehouses are synonymous with the idea of compute resources in other systems.
+    */
+    create or replace warehouse developer
+        warehouse_size = xsmall
+        initially_suspended = true;

+    /*
         Integrations are on of those important features that account admins should do because it's allowing outside snowflake connections to your data.
     */
     use role accountadmin;
+    use warehouse developer;

     create or replace storage integration azure_integration
         type = external_stage